Simplyauf/AI-IDEA-GENERATOR/README.md

-# Your Project Name

-AI Chat Ideas Generator
+# AI Chat Ideas Generator

 This project consists of a React frontend and a backend server.
 Follow the instructions below to set up and run both parts of the application.